 Welcome to #TRVSTLOVES.
-We curate news, ideas and inspiration from across the world which demonstrate how real action can accomplish positive social impact.
+We curate news, ideas, and inspiration from across the world which demonstrate how real action can accomplish a positive social impact.
 We’re taking a look at biodiversity this time, and some of the encouraging initiatives in place to try and preserve it.

 To say that this year has been disrupted is a bit of an understatement, but before Covid-19, it was predicted that 2020 was going to be a big year for biodiversity.
 Yet evidently, investors are still betting on biodiversity because they understand the negative associated risks linked to a decline in our natural environment.
 A report from the World Economic Forum (WEF) says that half of the world’s GDP either moderately or highly depends on nature, so it makes a lot of sense that fund managers and investors are starting to listen.

-All too often indigenous people, local communities and afro descendants are ostracized by exclusionary conservation, but a study and publication by the Rights and Resources Initiative (RRI) warns that this approach is not without cost and conflict, and that rights-based conservation is a viable path to achieve the global biodiversity agenda.
+All too often indigenous people, local communities, and afro descendants are ostracized by exclusionary conservation, but a study and publication by the Rights and Resources Initiative (RRI) warn that this approach is not without cost and conflict and that rights-based conservation is a viable path to achieve the global biodiversity agenda.
 The report shows that these communities practice conservation through “collective ownership, governance strategies, and traditional ecological knowledge” and yet over half of the people living in these conservation areas are in low- and middle-income countries.
-It’s a really interesting read, and usefully summed up with an executive summary, key findings and recommendations.
+It’s a really interesting read and usefully summed up with an executive summary, key findings, and recommendations.